Among the many shoulder exercises, there is one that promises to shape those deltoids and make your upper body stronger: the plate front raise.

 - Serratus Anterior

 How To Do Plate Front Raise

-- Pause, and then slowly lower the weight back to the starting position.
+- Slowly lower the weight plate back to the starting position.

 Plate Front Raise Variations

 You can do these variations in place of or in addition to standard front raises.

 Plate Front Raise with rotation is an isolation exercise that targets the fronts and sides of the shoulders (lateral delt).
 Suitable for all levels, this shoulder flexion exercise is a good option for building strength, improving shoulder mobility and shaping your shoulder heads.

 Gaining the maximum benefit from the Front raise with rotation, requires a strong mind muscle connection.
 First, be absolutely certain to begin the movement by engaging your front (anterior) delts.